dialogic-godot/dialogic/README.md

 You can also install Dialogic using the **AssetLib** tab in the editor, but the version here will not be the latest one available since it takes some time for it to be approved.

+## ⚠ IMPORTANT
+The Godot editor needs a reboot after enabling Dialogic for the first time.
+So make sure to reboot after activating it for the first time before submitting a bug request.
+Hope to fix this one soon, but for now you will have to do this.

 ### 📦 Preparing the export